 Three on-line letters of recommendation are required.
 It is recommended that you stay within this requirement.

-If your recommender is not able to submit their letter on-line through the campus admissions program, they may send a copy directly to our department.
+If your recommender is not able to submit their letter online through the campus admissions program, they may send a copy directly to our department.
 To expedite the review of your application they can either email or fax the letter to us.
-Email letters may be sent to us at email@example.com and the subject line should containing the applicant name and "LOR".
+Email letters may be sent to us at email@example.com and the subject line should contain the applicant name and "LOR".

 Am I required to contact the faculty prior to applying?